nevacorr/TestPCNNatureProtTutBinaryGenderCortthick/README.md

 **visit2_all_subjects_used_in_test_set_cortthick.txt** contains the list of subjects whose post-COVID data were used to evaluate the effects of the COVID pandemic lockdowns across all programs.

-**visit1_euler_numbers.csv** contains the euler numbers for the left and right hemispheres for each study subect at the pre-COVID timepoint
+**visit1_euler_numbers.csv** contains the euler numbers for the left and right hemispheres for each study subect at the pre-COVID timepoint.

-**visit2_euler_numbers.csv** contains the euler numbers for the left and right hemispheres for each study subject at the post-COVID lockdown timepoint
+**visit2_euler_numbers.csv** contains the euler numbers for the left and right hemispheres for each study subject at the post-COVID lockdown timepoint.

 ## Running the analysis